aalighahremani96/Cpp-and-MATLAB-Codes-BIPVT-Case-/README.md

 -Various system efficiencies (electrical and overall)

-The purpose is to provide proof of coding and programing capabilities.
+The purpose is to provide proof of coding and programing capabilities in Python, c++ and Matlab.